The-Relational-Technology-Project/prompts/microgrants_tool.md

 # Microgrants Tool

 A site to help streamline microgrants for neighbors to host gatherings, cover small costs, and spark connection.
 This tool provides an end-to-end flow: from applying, reviewing, and approving, to reflecting and sustaining momentum.

 ---

-## Core Principles
-- **Small is powerful**: Keep grants low-dollar (e.g. $50) to encourage action over perfection.
-- **Ease of access**: Short, human-friendly applications that don’t require professional grant-writing.
-- **Trust before bureaucracy**: Generous design that minimizes reporting burden.
-- **Momentum, not transactions**: Each grant is a seed for continued connection and care.
-- **Commons-oriented**: Microgrants are onramps to the broader relational infrastructure.

----